MuhammadA-C/dice-game/README.md

 **Overview:** This project was inspired by Udemy course "The Complete 2023 Web Development Bootcamp" by Angela Yu.

-In Section 17 of this verswion of the course they have you create a similar Dice Game.
+In Section 17 of this version of the course they have you create a similar Dice Game.
 However, the differences between my version and the one in the Udemy course are:
   - I added a button to play the game instead of hitting the refresh button
   - I created my own dice images in Figma instead of using the ones in the course
   - I styled it how I wanted to
-  - I built my project from scratch not using any of the reosurces provided in the course
+  - I built my project from scratch not using any of the resources provided in the course
   - I added error handling checks just in case